bright/new-www/content/blog/how-to-improve-your-website-messaging.md

 **\#2 Stand out by being concise and easy to understand. - Michael Seibel, Y-combinator**

-There really is no value in using fancy and flamboyant wording in Your messaging.
-If You are a startup, clear messaging is much more valuable than fancy copywriting.
+There really is no value in using fancy and flamboyant wording in your messaging.
+If you are a startup, clear messaging is much more valuable than fancy copywriting.
 Fancy copywriting often leads to messaging debt.

 **\#3 Keep a simple website structure.**